• NIL Wire

 By Debra Bangert

 I spend a lot of time in the weeds of name-image-likeness law, and every so often, a state proposal jumps off the page because it isn’t just another tweak to registration rules or disclosure forms.
-Florida’s new NIL bill is exactly that.
-On July 1, Florida became the first state to cap the percentage an athlete’s agent can charge him or her when negotiating deals with school-affiliated NIL collectives for both collegiate and high school athletes.
-The limit: 5 percent.
+An NIL bill that advanced through the Florida House this year before dying in the state’s Senate was exactly that.
+And even though the bill failed, it still caught my attention for what it aimed to do: limit the percentage an athlete’s agent can charge him or her when negotiating deals with school-affiliated NIL collectives for both collegiate and high school athletes.
+The proposed limit?
+Five percent.

 NIL is a market without many guardrails.
 Agents accustomed to the free-market world of endorsements often ask for 10, 15, even 20 percent of collectives’ payouts.
 That might make sense for a one-off shoe deal — but it looks predatory when the money is closer to a stipend or salary.
-The Florida bill, then, is a first attempt to curb those kinds of exploitative contracts; no other state has yet set a hard percentage ceiling specifically for collective transactions.
-The bill also created a public database of licensed athlete agents and clarified access to vetted advisors for high schoolers.
+The Florida bill, then, was a first attempt to curb those kinds of exploitative contracts; no state has so far set a hard percentage ceiling specifically for collective transactions.
+The bill also would have created a public database of licensed athlete agents and clarified access to vetted advisors for high schoolers — all initiatives that would’ve gone a long way in the world of NIL regulation.

-Florida lawmakers clearly agree.
-Their legislative analyses point to two main goals: protecting young athletes, many of them still teenagers, from paying professional-sized commissions on what is essentially team compensation and borrowing a page from the pro leagues, where players’ unions have long capped contract-agent fees in the range of 3 to 5 percent.
+In Florida, lawmakers pointed to two main goals: protecting young athletes, many of them still teenagers, from paying professional-sized commissions on what is essentially team compensation and borrowing a page from the pro leagues, where players’ unions have long capped contract-agent fees in the range of 3 to 5 percent.

 There is no national standard for NIL agent compensation.
 Many states regulate sports agents through the Uniform Athlete Agents Act, licensing, disclosures and eligibility warnings — but they haven’t ventured into capping fee percentages.
 The NCAA points schools and athletes to UAAA-style protections and, in 2024, adopted NIL disclosure/transparency rules and a voluntary service-provider registry to add sunlight, not price controls.